neptulon/neptulon/README.md

 TLS Only
 --------

 Currently we only support TLS for communication.
-Raw TCP/UDP and DTLS support will be added in future iterations.
+Raw TCP/UDP and DTLS support is planned for future iterations.

 JSON-RPC 2.0
 ------------